cerebral/cerebral/packages/docs/content/migration/01_start_migration.en.md

 ### Model

-In cererbral 1.x you could update or set some state within you action.
-The following functions is removed from cerebral 2.x
+In Cerebral 1.x you could update or set some state within you action.
+The following functions is removed from Cerebral 2.x

 - logModel
 - export